ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sma-em/README.md

 [![NPM](https://nodei.co/npm/iobroker.sma-em.png?downloads=true)](https://nodei.co/npm/iobroker.sma-em/)

 ### Info
-This adapter reads information from SMA Energy Meter and Sunny Home Manager 2.
+This adapter reads information from SMA Energy Meter (EMETER-20) and Sunny Home Manager 2 (HM-20).
 It supports the SMA-EMETER-protocol-2.
+Thus also compatible energy meters from other manufacturers will work.

 SMA Energy Meter and Sunny Home Manager 2 multicast datagrams with their energy measurement data to the network every second.
 The SMA Energy Meter Adapter receives these multicast messages and stores them as iobroker states.